Rocket mass heater: J-tube style

-In the earliest and most popular form, wood is gravity-fed into a "J-shaped" combustion tube, from where the hot gases enter a well-insulated firebrick or ceramic refractory vertical secondary combustion chamber, the exhaust from which then passes along horizontal metal ducting embedded within a massive thermal store.
+In the earliest and most popular form, wood is gravity-fed into a J-shaped combustion tube, from where the hot gases enter a well-insulated firebrick or ceramic refractory vertical secondary combustion chamber, the exhaust from which then passes along horizontal metal ducting embedded within a massive thermal store.
 The thermal store is large enough to retain heat for many hours and may form part of the structure of the building.
 They can be used with natural buildings and within permaculture designs; where they are normally self-built and are recognized by many (but not all) building codes which regulate the design and construction of heating systems within buildings.

 Batch-box style

-More recent alternate developments have instituted a batch-fed horizontal firebox called "batch box", which feeds into the vertical heat riser or secondary combustion chamber.
+More recent alternate developments have instituted a batch-fed horizontal firebox called a batch box, which feeds into the vertical heat riser or secondary combustion chamber.
 Compared to a conventional J-tube style RMH, a batch-box style RMH can be loaded with more wood at once so that it can run by itself for a longer period of time.
 The horizontal duct flow through the mass may be replaced by a heavy "bell" of larger cross section where the hot gases slow and stratify, where the cooled gases exit near the bottom as in some masonry heaters.
 To allow proper airflow, the vertical port at the back of the box should never be blocked.
-Compared to j-tube style RMH, it can take more time to build a batch-box style RMH.
+Compared to J-tube style RMH, it can take more time to build a batch-box style RMH.

 Cob style

-The heat riser of a cob style rocket mass heater is made of cob, which is a clay and sand mixture reinforced with straw.
+The heat riser of a cob style rocket mass heater is made of cob which does not contain straw.
+This “fire cob” is essentially unbaked terra cotta and holds has a similar heat capacity to fired red clay brick.
+An exterior coating of regular cob plaster provides a tougher, more wear-resistant surface.
+Regular cob is not used for the mass storage because the straw would lower the thermal conductivity and heat capacity of the mass.
 Because of the relatively low thermal conductivity, a mass consisting of cob can absorb heat and retain it for a longer period.